hdShang/arxiv-daily/docs/cs-CV/2025-12-18/papers/251216913v1-depth-any-panoramas-a-foundation-model-for-panoramic-depth-estimatio.md

 ---
 layout: default
-title: Depth Any Panoramas: A Foundation Model for Panoramic Depth Estimation
+title: "Depth Any Panoramas: A Foundation Model for Panoramic Depth Estimation"
 ---

 # Depth Any Panoramas: A Foundation Model for Panoramic Depth Estimation